wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 ```
 {% endraw %}

 Much better!
-We won't link the button yet (we’ll replace it with a MovieForm component soon, and we’ll also extract the table with the movies into a MoviesList component on the next step).
+We won't link the button yet (we'll replace it with a MovieForm component soon, and we'll also extract the table with the movies into a MoviesList component on the next step).

 ## Add Authentication to Your Symfony + Vue App with Okta

 Let's add some authentication to our app now and make sure that only logged in users can access our movies.
 We'll use Okta so you will need to [create a developer account here](https://developer.okta.com/signup/) and create an Application.
 Use the [QuickStart guide](https://developer.okta.com/quickstart/#/okta-sign-in-page/php/generic) and take note of the Client ID, Client Secret, and Org URL - you will need these for the integration.

 When done with the prerequisites, we can install the Okta Vue SDK and modify our Dashboard to include a Login or Logout link depending on the authentication state.
-Don’t forget to replace the Okta parameters with your own data!
+Don't forget to replace the Okta parameters with your own data!

 ```
 npm install @okta/okta-vue --save